paulaaagraca/SerialPort-DeviceDriver/README.md

 # SerialPort-DeviceDriver
-Implementation of a device driver for the standard serial port of a PC
+Implementation of a Linux device driver for the standard serial port of a PC